SaurabhR44/PixForge/README.md

 2. Import the project into Vercel.
 3. Vercel will auto-detect the `vercel.json` configuration and deploy the full-stack app.

-## 📜 License

-This project is licensed under the ISC License.

 ---
 *Forged with passion by SaurabhR44.*